-We are committed to protect your privacy.
-We will only use the information that we collect about you lawfully (in accordance with the Data Protection Act 1998, the EU Privacy Communications Directive and since the 25th of May 2018 the General Data Protection Regulation "GDPR").
+We are committed to protecting your privacy.
+We will only use the information that we collect about you lawfully (under the Data Protection Act 1998, the EU Privacy Communications Directive and since the 25th of May 2018 the General Data Protection Regulation "GDPR").

 This includes information submitted voluntarily by you through a form or gathered automatically as you visit the “Peru Telegraph” website (http://www.perutelegraph.com).